Native American Facts For Kids was written for young people learning about the Nipmucs for school or home-schooling reports. We encourage students

 What was Nipmuc clothing like?
 Did they wear feather headdresses and face paint?

-Nipmuc men and women both wore earrings and moccasins
+Nipmuc men and women both wore earrings and mocassins

 on their feet.
-Here is a picture of Nipmuc clothing
+Here is a picture of regional Algonquian clothing

-and some photographs and links about Indian apparel in general.
+and some photographs and links about American Indian costume in general.

 The Nipmucs didn't wear long headdresses like the